Achondrogenesis is a rare type of growth hormone deficiency in which there is a defect in the development of bone and cartilage.

 X-rays show bone problems associated with the condition.

 There is no current therapy.
-Talk to your doctor about care decisions.
+Talk to your health care provider about care decisions.

 This condition is often fatal early in life.